mrmorphic/gochronos/README.md

  *  Recurring with month or year frequency
  *  Recurring with maxnum
  *  Recurring, by minutes, by hours, by days etc
+ *  If scheduled action properties are changed once the goroutine is started, changes won't take effect.
+This requires a command to be sent to the goroutine telling it to refresh.